-- Sub-Fund's direct exposure to investments excluded as described in the Sub-Fund's binding elements - Sub-Fund's direct exposure to issuers excluded based on violations of internationally recognized standards as described in the binding elements of the Sub-Fund. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+- Sub-Fund's direct exposure to investments excluded as described in the Sub-Fund's binding elements - Sub-Fund's direct exposure to issuers excluded based on violations of internationally recognized standards as described in the approach to assess good governance. - What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?